kasader/netem/README.md

 ## Dynamic Configuration (Inspired by `slog`)

-One of the standout features of `netem` is its thread-safe indirection system, inspired by the design of `slog.LevelVar`.
+Thread-safe indirection is usable out-of-the-box, inspired by the design of `slog.LevelVar`.

 Instead of static values, `netem` uses **Policies**.
 By using types like `policy.LatencyVar` or `policy.BandwidthVar`, you can alter network conditions on the fly for an *active* connection without needing to reconnect or use complex synchronization in your application code.